Use this teacher's checklist to make sure you (and your instructional units!) are prepared for this unprecedented school year.

 Because what happens when you step down from the proverbial pedestal of all-knowing greatness?

-You become the ultimate model for a modern era.
+You become the ultimate model for the modern era.
 You show them what we responsibly do when we don't know the answer.
 You teach them resourcefulness.

 (Welcome to the new normal ;-) )